postsharp/Metalama.Documentation/content/conceptual/using/understanding-your-code-with-aspects.md

 In <xref:quickstart-adding-aspects> you have seen how aspects can be added to a target method one at a time.
 This operation is _explicit_ because you are adding the attribute.

-However, sometimes you shall discover that CodeLense shows some aspects that are applied to some targets even though there is no explicit attribute given.
+However, sometimes you shall discover that CodeLense shows some aspects that are applied to some targets even though no explicit attribute is given.
 These are _implicit_ aspect applications.

-This is possible because some aspects can be designed as <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> aspects and these aspects are inherited from the base class to the children classes.
+This is possible because aspects marked as <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> are inherited from the base class to the children classes.
+Another reason is that fabrics or other aspects can programmatically apply aspects.
+In these cases, you will not see an aspect custom attribute on the target declaration.

-### Implementing `INotifyPropertyChanged`
+### Example: NotifyPropertyChanged

 In the following code example, it is shown how the `PropertyChanged` event is fired for all members of derived classes when the `NotificationPropertyChanged` aspect is applied.

 [!code-csharp[](~\code\DebugDemo4\Program.cs)]

-When run this program prints the following output
+This program prints the following output:

 ```
 X has changed